SecretNest/ShortUrl-netfx/README.md

 # ShortUrl

-Short url generator with no database required.
+Short url redirector with no database required.

 Language: C#